graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 ## Drawbacks and Risks

-There is little risk in implementing this feature.
 The proposed solution uses native Postgres fulltext features and there is a nonzero probability this choice results in slower than optimal write and read times; however the tradeoff in implementation time/complexity and the existence of production use case testimonials tempers my apprehension here.

-Are there any desired "fulltext search like" capabilities that I've missed in this proposal?
+In future phases of the network the storage layer may get a redesign with indexes being overhauled to facilitate query result verification.
+Postgres based fulltext search implementation would not be translatable to another storage system, so at the least a reevaluation of the tools used for analysis, indexing, and querying would be required.

 ## Alternatives

 An alternative design for the feature would allow more flexibility for Graph Node operators in their index implementation and create a marketplace for indexes.
-This design moved the definition of custom indexes out of the subgraph definition; the subgraph would be deployed without them and they could be added later using a new Graph Explorer interface (in Hosted-Service context) or a JSON-RPC request directly to a Graph Node.
-One of the benefits of this design is that the definition of uniqueness for a subgraph does not include the custom indexes, so a new subgraph deployment and corresponding syncing work does not have to be added in order to create or update an index.
-However, it also introduces significant added complexity: will a separate query marketplace and discovery registry then be required for finding nodes with your needed subgraph-index combination.
+In the alternate, the definition of fulltext search indexes could be moved out of the subgraph schema.
+The subgraph would be deployed without them and they could be added later using a new Graph Explorer interface (in Hosted-Service context) or a JSON-RPC request directly to a Graph Node.
+Moving the creation of fulltext search indexes/queries out of the schema would mean that that the definition of uniqueness for a subgraph does not include the custom indexes, so a new subgraph deployment and subgraph re-syncing work does not have to be added in order to create or update an index.
+However, it also introduces significant added complexity.
+A separate query marketplace and discovery registry would be required for finding nodes with the needed subgraph-index combination.

 ## Open Questions